The2Shepherds/The2Shepherds.github.io/_news/TPMPC2022.md

 related_posts: false
 ---

-I attend the TPMPC 2022.
+I attend TPMPC 2022.
 Details of the workshop can be find at <a href='https://www.multipartycomputation.com/tpmpc-2022'>TPMPC2022</a>